80001/galery/README.md

 - Enable sorting for posts
 - Enable pages for image(by 10 per page) and "Show more" Image
 - Enable create post with image/title/subtitle/text
-- Enable to "delete" posts
+- Enable to "delete" posts by author

 Auth Page:
+- Auto log in
+- Disabled if not auth user
-- Create Authorithation with Google
+- Create Authorithation with Google/Mail
 - Show posts created by author
-- Show comments for posts
+- Show comments for my posts